-Cozumel Mexico has some of the best sunsets you will ever see.
+Cozumel, Mexico, has some of the best sunsets you will ever see.
 Sunset watching is truly one of the Cozumel activities you should not miss.

 Catch yourself having a glass or two of your choice of beverage and wait for the magic hour to happen in a local bar.
 Better yet, relax in your accommodation or head to the nearest beach and watch the sky turn magnificent orange.

 The sunset from our paradise of a place, Casa Phoenix Cozumel, is truly mesmerizing.
-We have the ocean as our backyard, so we can swim, snorkel and then catch the sunset all at the comfort of our accommodation.
+We have the ocean as our backyard, so we can swim, snorkel and then catch the sunset all in the comfort of our accommodation.